ccodel/ddfw/README.md

 #### The -h option
 Including the `-h` option displays a help message and ends execution, regardless of however many other options are specified.

+#### The -l option
+In-run statistics regarding weight transfer can be logged.
+Supplying a `-l` option will cause those statistics to be logged every `<flips>` flips.
+If the `-l` option is not provided, then no in-run statistics are logged.

 #### The -m option
 By default, method is WEIGHTED.